 - Whole30 Jerky: The Meatiest, Cleanest Jerky Around!

 Eating out on Whole30 is not for the faint of heart.

 It’s tough – really tough!
 In fact, the general consensus is that it’s best to avoid eating out all together on Whole30.
 Still, if circumstances require you to eat out, no need to worry – we’ve got your back!

 Our Whole30 eating out guide below can show you your best bet when it comes to compliant restaurants, what dishes to eat (and which to avoid), plus what questions you’ll need to have at the ready to assault your waiter with.

 finding compliant brands

 Finding compliant meats, sauces, salad dressings, marinades, and condiments is a common conundrum for Whole30-ers.
-Luckily, we've got you covered with out collection of the best compliant brands available.
+Luckily, we’ve got you covered with our collection of the best compliant brands available.

 That concludes our Whole30 intro guide!
 Anything major we missed?
 Let us know in the comments and we’ll work on adding it to our ultra guide.